-The brutality of the king in the Parable of the King's Son's Wedding is a serious problem for the non-violent interpretative tendencies of mimetic theory.
+The brutality of the king in the Parable of the King's Son's Wedding presents a serious challenge to the nonviolent interpretive strategies of Mimetic Theory.
 In 2002 I was really struggling with this problem.
 And the key to the problem is whether or not one makes the allegorical reading that sees this tyrant king as God.
 The vast majority of interpreters, mysteriously to me, seem resigned to such a reading and try to make the best of it.
-I refuse to make such a capitulation for a king whose behavior resembles someone like Saddam Hussein.
+I refuse to make such a capitulation for a king whose behavior resembles someone like Saddam Hussein -- or any number of brutal dictators we can name, including the Herods and Caesars of Jesus' time.

 Colleagues were struggling with me as we debated this parable on the Girard listserve (no longer active).
 Marty Aiken came to the rescue, inspired to finish a paper on this passage that was presented at the COV&R 2003 Conference in Innsbruck.
 I consider his paper well on the way to the definitive interpretation of this troublesome parable.
 Link to Marty Aiken's "The Kingdom of Heaven Suffers Violence: Discerning the Suffering Servant in the Parable of the Wedding Banquet."